digipres/workbench/src/dataflows/tna-cc.md

 We begin with users in our transferring bodies with a set of records ready to transfer.
 These records will have previously gone through a sensitivity review organised by the transferring body, and the records will now be on the user’s file system ready to upload to the Transfer Digital Records (TDR) service.

+The users' upload the records and associate metadata, which are reconciled and then manually reviewed by archives staff before being transferred for ingest into the preservation service.

 ```dataflow
 dataflow 1.0
 title "UK National Archives: Transfer Digital Records"